-Evalua Evaluation Indicators of compliance and performance S 0 Е How it is achieved Comments 1.1.1 There is a safety policy, signed by the Accountable Manager, which includes a commitment to continuous improvement; observes all applicable legal requirements and standards; and considers best practices.
+Evalua Evaluation Indicat Indicators of compliance and performance s 0 Е How it is achieved Comments 1.1.1 There is a safety policy, signed by the Accountable Manager, which includes a commitment to continuous improvement; observes all applicable legal requirements and standards; and considers best practices.
 1.1.2 The safety policy includes a statement to provide appropriate resources, and the organisation is managing resources by anticipating and addressing any shortfalls.
 1.1.3 There are policies in place for safety critical roles relating to all aspects of Fitness for Duty (for example, Alcohol and Drugs Policy or Fatigue).

-- Interview the Accountable Executive to assess their knowledge and understanding of the safety policy - Check that the safety policy is reviewed periodically for content and currency - Confirm that the safety policy meets the requirements - Interview staff to determine to what extent the safety policy is known, as well as how readable and understandable it is - Review available resources including personnel, equipment, and financial - There are sufficient and competent personnel - Review planned resources versus actual resources - Check how a positive safety culture is encouraged and impacts the overall effectiveness

-Present Suitable Operating Effective There is a safety policy, signed by the The safety policy is easy to read.
+Guidance What to look for - Interview the Accountable Executive to assess their knowledge and understanding of the safety policy Check that the safety policy is r eviewed periodically for content and cur rrency Confirm that the safety policy manual content of the neets the requirements - Interview staff to determine to v vhat extent the safety policy is known, a s well as how readable and understandab le it is luding personnel, equipment, and financ - There are sufficient and compe • • • • • Review planned resources vers • • Iture is encouraged and impacts the ove erall effectiveness Present Suitable Operating Effective There is a safety policy, signed by the The safety policy is easy to read.
 The safety policy is reviewed The Accountable Executive is familiar with the Accountable Manager, which includes The content is customised to the periodically to ensure it remains contents of the safety policy and endorses it. a commitment to continuous organisation. relevant to the organisation.
 The organisation is reviewing and taking action to improvement; observes all applicable address any forecasted shortfalls in resources.